Skip to content

 A covetous heart not only breaks one of God’s commandments, it also expresses discontentment towards the blessings God has given us.

 We should recognize that godliness with contentment is of great gain.
-With a content heart, we can make financial decisions from a place of gratitude and a desire to build God’s kingdom.
+With a content heart, we can make financial investments from a place of gratitude and a desire to build God’s kingdom.

 10. Avoid the “get rich quick” mentality (Proverbs 13:11)